-Clonezilla is one of the greatest Open Source backup tool for Linux.
-The absence of a Graphical User Interface combined with a simpler, fast and intuitive guided command line wizard that runs on top of a live Linux Kernel makes it a perfect candidate back-up tool for every sysadmin out there.
+Clonezilla is one of the greatest Open Source backup tools for Linux.
+The absence of a Graphical User Interface combined with a simpler, fast, and intuitive guided command line wizard that runs on top of a live Linux Kernel makes it a perfect candidate back-up tool for every sysadmin out there.

 In simpler terms, if you clone a 120 GB hard-disk which has 80 GB free space, you can’t restore the backed-up image to a new 80 GB hard-drive.
 The new hard drive which will be used for cloning or restoring the old one must have at least the same size as the source drive (120 GB).

-In order to clone the target disk you need to physically add a new disk into your machine with at least the same size as source disk used for cloning.
+In order to clone the target disk, you need to physically add a new disk into your machine with at least the same size as the source disk used for cloning.